Temporarily remove instances from your Auto Scaling group - Amazon EC2 Auto Scaling

 For example, you can change the Amazon Machine Image (AMI) for an Auto Scaling group at any time by changing the launch template or launch configuration.
 Any subsequent instances that the Auto Scaling group launches use this AMI.
 However, the Auto Scaling group does not update the instances that are currently in service.
 You can terminate these instances and let Amazon EC2 Auto Scaling replace them, or use the instance refresh feature to terminate and replace the instances.
 Or, you can put the instances on standby, update the software, and then put the instances back in service.

 Detaching instances from an Auto Scaling group is similar to putting instances on standby.
-Detaching instances might be useful if you want to manage the instances like standalone EC2 instances and possibly terminate them.
-For more information, see Detach EC2 instances from your Auto Scaling group.
+Detaching instances might be useful if you want to attach them to a different group or manage the instances like standalone EC2 instances and possibly terminate them.
+For more information, see Detach or attach instances.

 How the standby state works